webboty/Dexter-Wiki/Dexter-USB-Connection.md

 CP2104 USB Port Installed<BR>
 <a href="https://raw.githubusercontent.com/HaddingtonDynamics/Dexter/master/Hardware/DexterCP2104Installed.png"><img src="https://raw.githubusercontent.com/HaddingtonDynamics/Dexter/master/Hardware/DexterCP2104Installed.png" height=366 width=496></a>

-Once the driver is installed, you should see it under Ports, as COM# where # is some number.
+Once the driver is installed, click Start and enter devmgmt.msc, press enter. you should see it under Ports, as COM# where # is some number.
 E.g. COM63 in this case.

 On Linux or Mac, from Terminal, `ls /dev/tty*` and then plug in the cable, wait a bit and repeat.
 Whatever showed up new is the correct port.